 3. High Vulnerability to Errors

-In Excel, you work with long, complex formulas to represent dependencies between different projects and resources.
-As soon as an error sneaks in, it is reproduced throughout the document.
-To fix the problem, the initial source of the error must be found!
-Even one single missing minus sign can have serious consequences.
-Plus, if multiple people are updating the spreadsheet, it is nearly impossible to determine who was responsible for the mistake.
+Complex formulas are often used in Excel spreadsheets to calculate data or represent dependencies across tabs.
+When used correctly, this feature can save time and brain power on the users’ behalf.
+As soon as a mistake is made, however, these formulas can duplicate the error across the whole document.
+To fix the problem, the initial source of the error must be found and corrected.
+If multiple people are updating the spreadsheet, it is nearly impossible to find that mistake, causing a headache for everyone involved.
 Just for the fun of it, google Spreadsheet Horror Stories.
 The results should be enough to convince you!

 4. Inadequate Visualizations